-coaching and training of committee members to ensure that they are capable of undertaking their responsibilities, as summarised in the box below.
+Most of the members are not very well educated and are in need of much coaching and support.
+With assistance from other projects, programmes and district actors, SSMP is now facilitating intensive coaching and training of committee members to ensure that they are capable of undertaking their responsibilities, as summarized in the list below.
 One result of the coaching is that all the established AFECs have developed by-laws for the management of the committee and the funds received.
 Once the AFEC members are sufficiently trained, the committee then becomes responsible for the local agriculture development, and for the FtF extension approach.

-The SSMP efforts to establish and capacitate the AFECs has had much enthusiastic cooperation from both the Ministry of Federal Affairs and Local Development, and the Ministry of Agriculture Development who have fully supported the establishment of a workable decentralized extension system.
+The SSMP efforts to establish and capacitate the AFECs has had much enthusiastic cooperation from both the Ministry of Federal Affairs and Local Development (MoFALD), and the Ministry of Agriculture Development (MoAD) who have fully supported the establishment of a workable decentralized extension system.